compound

 compound (plural compounds)

-- (chemistry) A substance formed by chemical union of two or more ingredients in definite proportions by weight.
+(chemistry) A substance formed by chemical bonding of two or more elements in definite proportions by weight. - (chemistry, dated) A substance made from any combination of ingredients.

-- (rail) a compound locomotive, a steam locomotive with both high-pressure and low-pressure cylinders.
+- (rail) A compound locomotive, a steam locomotive with both high-pressure and low-pressure cylinders.

 - French: composé